-On the front lines of the writers strike, meet the true rat czar of NYC: Scabby the Rat
+Scabby the Rat gives bite to union protests, but is he at the tail end of his relevancy?

 “It’s kind of unfortunate, changing times, older members of the public know exactly what the rat is for,” said James Smith, union activity administrator for the NYC District Council of Carpenters.
 “The newer generation sometimes doesn’t — one person thought that we were protesting a building that needed an exterminator.”

 Nevertheless, Scabby’s not collecting hard-won retirement benefits just yet.
 Most recently, Scabby has been making the rounds at various picket lines in New York for the Hollywood writers strike organized by the Writers Guild of America East and other unions.
-Scabby is the “true rat czar of New York City,” said WGA East communications director Jason Gordon, referencing the more fun title for the city’s new director of rodent migration.
+Scabby is the “true rat czar of New York City,” said WGA East communications director Jason Gordon, referencing the more fun title for the city’s new director of rodent mitigation.

 At the picket line near HBO and Amazon’s New York offices on Wednesday, screenwriter Lisa Kron, 61, said she was “thrilled to see that we were being chaperoned by Scabby the Rat.”

-Note: This story has been corrected to show the title for New York’s rodent control executive is director of rodent mitigation, not migration.